 With over-packaging becoming a significant contributor to the massive amounts of waste in landfills all over the world, the packaging the same short life span as the foods that they contain.

-Consisting of three prototypes, the project titled This Too Shall Pass, is the result of experimentation with various unconventional, bio-degradable materials.
-They wanted to see if it could be used in food packaging.
-According to its creators, “the package and its content are working in symbiosis”.
+The project titled This Too Shall Pass is the result of experimentation with various unconventional, bio-degradable materials.
+Tomorrow Machine wanted to see if they could be used in food packaging.
+And according to its creators, “the package and its content are working in symbiosis”.

 A concept created for oil-based foods, this package is made of caramelized sugar, coated with wax.
 To open it you crack it like an egg.
 When the material is cracked the wax no longer protects the sugar and the package melts when it comes in contact with water.

 Made of biodegradable beeswax, to open it you peel it like a fruit.
 The package is designed to contain dry goods like grains and rice.

 Gel of the agar-agar seaweed and water are the only components used to make this package.
 The package will wither at the same rate as its content and to open it you pick the top.
 It’s made for drinks that have a short life span and needs to be refrigerated like fresh juice, smoothies and cream.